A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Our Technique

-We prove the success of our attack by showing that the attacked protocol has too little ``liveliness'' to resist the attacker bias, and thus the final outcome is (with high probability) the value the attacker biases towards.
+In the following, we argue that the attacker indeed biases the expected outcome of $\Pi$ to $1 - \eps$ and that the expected number of corruptions is $\widetilde{O}(\sqrt{\numparties})$.
+Therefore, a Markov bound yields the existence of the required attacker.
+We prove the success of our attack by showing that the attacked protocol has too little ``liveliness'' to resist the attacker's bias.
+Consequently, the outcome is (with high probability) the value the attacker biases towards.
 Our notion of liveliness is the \emph{conditional variance} of some underlying distribution induced by the attack.
-Having little liveliness according to our notion almost directly implies the success of the attack, with no need for additional tail inequalities as used by some of the previous works.